ui-model/ui-model/README.md

 Our development plan is to firstly implement a TypeScript version.
 Because TypeScript's strong support for typing, it is helpful to API design process.

-We will use RxJS to expose event interfaces, but we will limit ourselves from advanced the features.
+We will use RxJS to expose event interfaces, but we will limit ourselves from advanced features.

 We will implement a binding library for Angular 2 with demo usage samples.
 We welcome ReactJS and other framework developers to join us and implement binding libraries specific to individual frameworks.
 We also reserved a repository for JQuery developers considering the large amount of legacy applications online.